If you’re a worker in Georgia who is injured on the job, here are some answers to pressing questions that you may have about recovering compensation–

 What Should I Do If I Am Injured On The Job or Lost a Loved One Who Was Injured on the Job?

 If you were injured on the job, or if you lost a loved one to a work related injury, a skilled work injury claim attorney in Atlanta can assist you in your claim for workers’ compensation benefits.
-The dedicated lawyers at the Bader Law Firm, LLC, are ready to help.
+The dedicated lawyers at Bader Scott Injury Lawyers, are ready to help.
 There is no fee up front.
 You only pay if you prevail.
 Call today to schedule your free consultation.